alf808/newsapp/README.md

 create view topdateinerror as select dwes.date, round((dwes.num * 100.0) / rpd.num, 2) as error from datesWithErrorStatus as dwes join requestsPerDate as rpd on dwes.date = rpd.date where round((dwes.num * 100.0) / rpd.num, 2) > 1;
 ```

-**After installing the views, proceed with the following:**
+**After installing the views in psql, exit `psql` and place a copy of python code newsapp.py and proceed with the following in Bash shell:**

 `$ python newsapp.py`

+Since I am using Python 3, ensure that you have it with `python3 --version`.
+If errors occur, then python 3 may not be installed.
+Install Python 3 with `sudo apt-get install python3`.

 ## Usage

-The http service should be running on the localhost.
+After running `python newsapp.py`, the http service should be running on the localhost.
 Use a browser to go to http://localhost:8000.
 ![image](supplement/ReportingToolScreenShot.png)

 ## Sample Output

 The file <a href="sampleOutput.txt">sampleOutput.txt</a> is the result of extracting the requests per day with error status.
-It was created with the sql query:
+It was created with the sql query code:

 `select dwes.*, rpd.num as total_requests, round((dwes.num * 100.0) / rpd.num, 2) as error from datesWithErrorStatus as dwes join requestsPerDate as rpd on dwes.date = rpd.date;`